-4) Create an SNMP user named admin.
-Set the user as a remote user and configure the security model and security level based on the group.
+4) Create an SNMP user with the name admin.
+Set the user as a remote user and configure the security mode and security level based on the group.
 Set the Auth Mode as SHA algorithm, password as 1234, the Privacy Mode as DES, and password as 1234.